 - BAPEN developed e-learning modules on nutrition for junior doctors and made them freely available on its website

-- BAPEN continues to hold a successful annual conference and in 2012 is embarking on an exciting joint venture with the British Society of Gastroenterology, the British Association for the Study of the Liver and the Association of Upper GI Surgeons to hold a joint meeting (Digestive Diseases Foundation or DDF) in June 2012 – the first of its kind in the UK.
+- BAPEN continues to hold a successful Annual Conference and in 2012 embarked on an exciting joint venture with the British Society of Gastroenterology, the British Association for the Study of the Liver and the Association of Upper GI Surgeons to hold a joint meeting (Digestive Diseases Foundation or DDF) in June 2012 – the first of its kind in the UK.
 Due to its success, the second DDF meeting was held in June 2015.

 - BAPEN Core Groups all hold their own meetings and teaching days during the year, as do many of the BAPEN regions.